Welcome to NZ River Maps

 Select an option below to choose which rivers are visible on the map.

-- All catchments: View all rivers, with more detail plotted as you zoom into the map & click Update map
+- All catchments: View all rivers, with more detail plotted as you zoom into the map and then click Update map

 - Whole region: Click on a reach to view all rivers ≥ stream order 3 within that region.